Generic ibuprofen tablets are often brownish-red in color.

 According to Columbia University Health, ibuprofen “appears to be slightly stronger” than aspirin when treating soft tissue injuries, dental pain and menstrual cramps.
 Aspirin is as effective as ibuprofen for headaches, migraines and fever reduction.
 Aspirin is sometimes recommended to reduce the risk of heart attack or stroke.

 Though both ibuprofen and aspirin can irritate the stomach, ibuprofen is less of an irritant.
-Both drugs also cause an antiplatelet effect, which reduces the number of cells that can cause blood clots.
+Both drugs also cause an antiplatelet effect, which reduces the function of platelets, cells that help blood clot.
 This effect is much stronger in aspirin than in ibuprofen, which can be a benefit of aspirin depending on the patient’s needs.
 The antiplatelet effect can reduce the risk of heart attack.

 Ibuprofen vs. acetaminophen

 Acetaminophen is commonly branded as Tylenol or Excedrin.
-According to the Cleveland Clinic, it is not as effective for menstrual cramps or inflammation-caused pains like backaches and dental pains as ibuprofen is.
-It is, however, considered better for treating headaches and fever.
+According to the Cleveland Clinic, it is not as effective for fevers, menstrual cramps or pains caused by inflammation, such as backaches and dental pains, as ibuprofen is.
+It is, however, considered better for treating headaches and arthritis.
 It is less likely to cause stomach irritation.

-According to the ASPCA, “in dogs, cats, and ferrets, ibuprofen has a narrow margin of safety and is a frequent toxicosis reported to the ASPCA Animal Poison Control Center.”
+According to a 2004 report in Veterinary Medicine, "In dogs, cats, and ferrets, ibuprofen has a narrow margin of safety and is a frequent toxicosis reported to the ASPCA Animal Poison Control Center.”
 Dangers for animals include stomach ulceration, kidney failure and neurological damage.

 Ibuprofen works by inhibiting enzymes that cause pain, but these enzymes help protect the mucosal lining of the intestinal tract.
 While this is generally not a problem for humans, it can cause damage for animals.
 The same is true for the antiplatelet effect: it is not generally harmful in humans but can lead to abnormal bleeding in animals.